Mix and Match Your Mums

-Combine the interesting textures of metal with pretty fall mums to quickly create a pretty front entry look for fall by making these simple metal pot covers for your mums.
+Create this pretty front entry look for fall by making these simple metal pot covers for your mums.
 Measure the height of the pots your mums are in, then add one more inch to that.
-With gloves and safety glasses on, use a circular saw with a metal-cutting blade to cut a tin sheet (or two, depending on the size) to that height plus 1 inch and long enough to wrap around the container plus 2 inches.
-Curl metal into a cylinder, overlap the edges, and use a 1/8-inch metal/steel drill bit in a power drill to make pilot holes every few inches through the overlapping section.
+With gloves and safety glasses on, use a circular saw with a metal-cutting blade to cut a tin sheet to that height.
+For the length, make sure your sheet is long enough to wrap completely around the container with 2 inches of overlap.
+Curl the metal into a cylinder and use a 1/8-inch metal/steel drill bit in a power drill to make pilot holes every few inches through the overlapping section.
 Then add a rivet to each hole with a rivet gun to secure the ends.
-If you want to achieve varied heights for a pleasing grouping, place your potted plant on an overturned pot before measuring and cutting the metal.
+If you want to achieve varying heights for an interesting grouping, place your potted mum on top of an empty, overturned pot before measuring and cutting the metal.

 3 Tips for Your Fall Front-Door Display

 Because mums are so showy on their own, they work well with less flamboyant partners like ornamental grasses.
 Together, they make an even bigger visual impact.
-Here, the tasseled purple fountaingrass (Pennisetum setaceum ‘Rubrum’) adds height, texture, and just enough color to contrast with vivid magenta chrysanthemums in a terra-cotta pot.
+Here, the tasseled purple fountaingrass (Pennisetum setaceum ‘Rubrum’) adds height, texture, and just enough color to contrast with vivid magenta chrysanthemums in a classic terra-cotta pot.

 Mix Plants in the Same Color Family

-Give your fall window boxes a sophisticated burst of color with seasonal greenery, gourds and color mums in similar hues.
-Multi-colored cabbages with dark leaves and pink centers are a great complement to the mums in this window box.
+Give your fall window boxes a burst of color with mums and other seasonal plants in similar hues.
+Multi-colored cabbages with dark leaves and pink centers harmoniously complement the mums in this window box.
 A bountiful harvest of white gourds and small pumpkins enhance the whole effect.

 Place Potted Mums in Hollowed-Out Pumpkins